Premier Polar Bear Photo Itinerary

-Your polar bear photo tour begins in Winnipeg, the capital of Manitoba, which was once a former fur-trading post and Canadian Pacific Railway boomtown.
+Our polar bear photo tour begins in Winnipeg, the capital of Manitoba, a former fur-trading post and Canadian Pacific Railway boomtown.
 Today, Winnipeg is the commercial and cultural hub of Canada's eastern prairie region.
-A transfer is included from the airport to the historic Fort Garry Hotel, a prestigious Winnipeg landmark that dates to the opening of the Canadian West.
+A transfer is included from the airport to the historic Fort Garry Hotel, a prestigious Winnipeg landmark built in 1913.
 Meet your Expedition Leader and fellow photographers at a welcome dinner this evening.

 Day 2: Winnipeg / Churchill

-Transfer to the airport and board our chartered aircraft to fly to the small town of Churchill this morning.
+Transfer to the airport where we board our chartered aircraft to fly to the small town of Churchill this morning.
 This subarctic frontier outpost, originally a Hudson's Bay Company fur-trading post, is our base for northern adventure.
-After lunch in town, settle in to our hotel and begin to get acquainted with this small community of hardy, hospitable residents.
-This evening, we begin with a presentation on Arctic photography by our Expedition Leader, who is both an accomplished photographer and seasoned naturalist guide.
+After lunch in town, we settle in to our hotel and begin to get acquainted with this small community of hardy, hospitable residents.
+This evening, enjoy an orientation to Arctic photography by our Expedition Leader, who is both an accomplished photographer and expert naturalist guide.

 Days 3–5: Polar Bear Photography on the Tundra

-Rise early for breakfast, then board our custom Polar Rovers, specialty vehicles that get us within prime photography range of polar bears on the open tundra.
-Although each vehicle can accommodate more than 30 passengers, we take a maximum of 16, ensuring that everyone has a window seat, plenty of space for camera gear, and room to shoot comfortably without interference.
-For three full days, we spend our daylight hours on the tundra, photographing polar bears roaming the edge of Hudson Bay as they waiting for the ice to freeze and seal-hunting season to begin.
-We may see mothers with cubs and young adult males play-fighting.
-A large adult male may turn his attention toward us, sometimes approaching within mere feet or even lifting his massive paws onto the side of our vehicle to peer up at us.
-The elevated outdoor observation platform offers an open vantage point for exceptional photos, and we can also drop the windows inside the warm interior of the Rover to position cameras from inside.
+Each day we rise early for breakfast, then board our custom Polar Rover to head out to the tundra in search of polar bears.
+Although each vehicle can accommodate more than 30 passengers, we take a maximum of 16, ensuring that everyone has a window seat, plenty of room for camera gear, and space to shoot comfortably.
+For three full days, we focus on photographing polar bears roaming the edge of Hudson Bay as they wait for the ice to freeze and seal-hunting season to begin.
+We may see mothers with cubs, young adult males play-fighting, and lone males roaming the tundra.
+Occasionally, a bear will approach us within mere feet, even lifting its paws onto the side of the vehicle to peer up at us.
+The elevated outdoor observation platform offers an exhilarating vantage point, and with its steel-mesh grated floor, we are able to observe the bears that sometimes wander beneath just inches away.